 Under the U.S. proposals, annual grant amounts to each country would be reduced each year in order to encourage budgetary self-reliance and transition the countries from receiving annual U.S. grant funding to receiving annual trust fund earnings.
-Thus, the amended Compacts increase annual U.S. contributions to the trust funds each year by the grant reduction amount (see figs. 1 and 2).
-Annual grant assistance to the FSM would fall from a real value of \$76 million in fiscal year 2004 to a real value of \$55 million in fiscal year 2023.
-Annual grant assistance to the RMI would fall from a real value of \$35 million to a real value of \$24 million over the same period.
+Thus, the amended Compacts increase annual U.S. contributions to the trust funds each year by the grant reduction amount.
+This decrease in grant funding, combined with FSM and RMI population growth, would also result in falling per capita grant assistance over the funding period-particularly for the RMI (see fig. 1).
+Using published U.S. Census population growth rate projections for the two countries, the real value of grants per capita to the FSM would begin at an estimated \$687 in fiscal year 2004 and would further decrease over the course of the Compact to \$476 in fiscal year 2023.
+The real value of grants per capita to the RMI would begin at an estimated \$627 in fiscal year 2004 and would further decrease to an estimated \$303 in fiscal year 2023.
+The reduction in real per capita funding over the next 20 years is a continuation of the decreasing amount of available grant funds (in real terms) that the FSM and the RMI had during the 17 years of prior Compact assistance.